aerphanas/aerphanas.github.io/README.md

 - GHC base == 4.*
 - hakyll == 4.15.*

-To install GHC and Cabal is recommended to useGHCup](https://www.haskell.org/ghcup/) And Hakyll can be installed with a command
+To install GHC and Cabal is recommended to use [GHCup](https://www.haskell.org/ghcup/) And Hakyll can be installed with a command

 ```sh
 cabal update